-As a major urban campus located in beautiful Salt Lake City, we provide comprehensive instructional undergraduate and graduate opportunities focusing on sustainable built environments.
-From aviation systems to wastewater systems, civil and environmental engineers contribute to critical infrastructure projects including bridges, buildings, environmental restoration, power plants, roadways, and water systems vital for economic growth and prosperity around the globe.
-Our ABET-accredited undergraduate curriculum begins with a rigorous common core of classes providing students with strong foundations in environmental, geotechnical, structural, transportation and water resources.
-Technical electives allow students to expand the depth of their knowledge in areas necessary to become productive professionals.
+Our main campus is located in Salt Lake City where we provide undergraduate and graduate opportunities in advancing the smartness, resiliency, and sustainability of civil infrastructure systems.
+Our students are exposed to theories and practical implementation in areas ranging from aviation systems to wastewater systems, critical infrastructure projects including bridges, buildings, environmental restoration, nuclear energy roadways, and water systems.
+Our ABET- acceded undergraduate curriculum begins with common core classes providing foundations in environmental, geotechnical, structural, transportation, and water resources.
+Technical electives provide our undergraduates the opportunity to expand their knowledge in these areas and allows them to become productive professionals.